The Difference Between Tenant and Homeowner Insurance.

 To help you make sense of it all, here is a summary of the main differences between what’s covered by tenant insurance versus homeowner insurance.

-Two different contracts
+Two different insurance contracts

 The first thing to know is that tenant insurance and homeowner insurance are two different types of insurance policies, each with their own coverage suited to the needs and reality of the insured.